 Advantages of Owning VA Approved Condos

-What are the advantages of owning a condo over a detached single family house?
+What are the advantages of owning a VA approved condo over a detached single family house?
 There are many, and it really depends on your preference and style of living.
 If the word condominium dredges up thoughts of a small, dark living space, you might be surprised.
 Many newer condos have a large amount of space, including open concept floor plans, large windows and decks or balconies.
 One of the big draws of buying a condo is affordability.
-Condos almost always cost less per square foot than single family homes in the same zip code.
+Approved condos almost always cost less per square foot than single family homes in the same zip code.
 This may give you the opportunity to live in a higher cost of living area closer to where you work, possibly saving you both time and money in commuting costs.Condos are also very low maintenance.
 When you buy a house, you are responsible for all the upkeep: yard work, leaky pipes, painting and more.
 In a condo, the Homeowners Association (HOA) is usually responsible for all exterior work and even some internal repairs.
 Military life can be hectic enough, so this is an especially popular option for many service members.

-Condo developments often have extra features that may appeal to you.
+VA condo developments often have extra features that may appeal to you.
 Health clubs, workout rooms, community barbecue areas, and even spas can be located right on the property and within walking distance of your unit.
 Having amenities like this might mean your HOA fee is higher than normal, but if you use these types of facilities, you’ll have access to them much cheaper than paying for them separately.

 Another reason condo living is attractive is added security.
 You get that just from living among other people, but many properties also have security guards on site or even a staffed gate.
 This might be a familiar feeling for military personnel who are used to living on a military base.

-There are a few basic requirements the VA looks for to approve a condominium complex for financing.
+There are a few basic requirements the veterans affairs looks for to approve a condominium complex for financing.
 First, 35% of the units must be owner-occupied, meaning that only 65% can be rented out at any one time.
 Second, no less than 90% of people must be current with their Home Owners Association fees.
 This makes sense, considering the HOA needs to have a healthy reserve of funds to promptly take care of any maintenance issues.
 And last, for newer projects, the property must be at least 75% sold.
 There are also some regulations surrounding how much say the Homeowners Association has over the units.

 VA Approved Condo List